• Skip to primary navigation

 The egg wash helps the breadcrumbs adhere to the food, and the breadcrumbs provide a crispy, crunchy contrast to the softness of the food.

-Additionally, it can be used as a substitute for flour when frying foods.
+Also, it can be used as a substitute for flour when frying foods - and for baked recipes that need egg alternatives, consult eggs in cornbread substitute options.

 This is because the egg wash helps to bind the breadcrumbs to the food and prevents them from absorbing too much oil.